Multi-Factor Authentication in Auth0

 Multi-factor authentication (MFA) provides a method to verify a user's identity by requiring them to provide more than one piece of identifying information.
 This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised from a different application.

 Next, perform any further setup required to configure that factor, then choose whether you wish to force MFA all the time, never, or if Auth0 determines that a login is high-risk.
-See Adaptive MFA for details.
+To learn more, read Adaptive MFA.

-You can also customize your MFA flow with Auth0 rules to allow MFA to only be required in specific circumstances or force a particular factor to be used.
+You can also customize your MFA flow with Auth0 Rules to allow MFA to only be required in specific circumstances or force a particular factor to be used.
 To learn more, read Auth0 Rules.